asdurso/How-to-Create-Circular-Graphs-in-R/README.md

 ```
 ![8](Figures/8.png)

-Here, we see that our second track did not plot Upon looking at the data, we see we have missing values.
+Here, we see that our second track did not plot.
+Upon looking at the data, we see we have missing values.

 ```{r}
 summary(pub_dat$opioid_admissions)
 ```

-To deal with this, we must replace the missing values both in our color and our data with something else.
-For the string of colors using `color_fun`, we replace the missing values with white (e.g."#FFFFFFFF").
-Then, we substitute a value that is not in our data for the missing values in our data.
-In this case, I use 0.
-It is important to use `color_fun` beforehand, so that the function does not account for the added value in its color scale calculation.
+To deal with this, we must replace the missing values both in our color scale and our data.
+For the string of colors created using `color_fun`, we replace the missing values with white (e.g."#FFFFFFFF").
+For our data, we substitute a value that is not in our data for the NA value.
+In this case, I use 0, because none of the states report 0 opioid admissions.
+It is important to use `color_fun` beforehand this modification, so that the function does not account for the added value in its color scale calculation.

 Finally, we can plot the track with the appropriate scale, leaving out the missing states in white.